 Note: Because your Master's and PhD program of study (POS) forms must be approved by your graduate committee, your graduate committee should be formed at the latest by your POS meeting.

 First-year Project Committee

-Your first-year project will be assessed by a committee that consists of your advisor and the other SPS faculty members who will serve on your graduate committee.
+Your first-year project will be assessed by a committee that consists of your advisor and at least two other SPS faculty members, who will also serve on your graduate committee.

 Graduate Committee